pedrogerum/forecasting/README.md

 Before running, update the data paths in the configuration cell at the top of each notebook to match the location where you saved the datasets.

-- For a lightweight demonstration, run the cells in `MDN_LGBM_NHITS_bike.ipynb` sequentially.
+- For full replication using the smaller *Bike Sharing* dataset (faster, less storage required), run the cells in `MDN_LGBM_NHITS_bike.ipynb` sequentially.
-- For full experimental replication, run the cells in `MDN-LGBM-NHITS_Electricity.ipynb`.
+- To reproduce results using the *Electricity Consumption* dataset (computationally intensive), run the cells in `MDN-LGBM-NHITS_Electricity.ipynb` sequentially (LGBM is commented out, so make sure to uncomment it if you want these results as well).

-**Warning**: This notebook for the full experimental replication is computationally intensive and may take several days to complete, requiring 150-200 GB of storage for its artifacts.
+**Warning**: This notebook for the full experimental replication of the *Electricity Consumption* dataset is computationally intensive and may take several days to complete, requiring 150-200 GB of storage for its artifacts.

 ---